tytydraco/yessleep/out/My_Ghostly_Intruder_.md

 "Great, hope that family you rob next on your itinerary, is more fortunate then me."
 I say waving her off.

-She looks at me and then just proceeds to walk right out the front door.
+She looks at me and then just proceeds to walk right out the front door holding a few of my jars.

 I look back only to see the teen now all up in my grill, smiling all insane like.